For olim who came despite coronavirus, a different Yom Haatzmaut

 “I have not been able to go to synagogue or to the Western Wall since I moved, which is crazy, but most things are working out.
 I have found an apartment, I was able to get my identity card and now I’m working on health insurance, a bank account and so on,” she said.

-For Yom Haatzmaut, she is considering going to her brother’s apartment which is walking distance.
+For Independence Day, she is considering going to her brother’s apartment which is in walking distance.

 “However, I might just stay home.
 I want to be very responsible when it comes to social distancing.
 My aunt and uncle had a grandchild before Passover and they have not been able to see the baby yet.
 It feels selfish to go out when other people can’t.”